DKProject/DKPlugins-Documentation/projects/home/docs/dkperms/plugin-setup/migration.md

 ## **Migrate from another plugin**

-DKPerms supports different plugins two migrate from
+DKPerms supports different plugins to migrate from.
+Create a [Suggestion](../support.md#suggestions) if your plugin is missing.

 **Supported Migrations:**